I'm Writing Again

 Partly because I wanted to process them fully.

-Partly because I didn’t feel the need to share everything publicly.
+Partly because I didn’t feel the need to share everything publicly (I enjoy my privacy).

 And partly because I thought I needed to have everything “figured out” before I said anything at all.